• Home

 But I will not teach my kids to ask each other for forgiveness.
 Why?

 Because forgiveness is a gift.
-And you’re not supposed to ask people for gifts.
+And it can’t be forced

 Forgiveness is a process that should not be rushed.